charlielobster/CUDA_NekRS/README.md

 Support scripts and documentation for CUDA NekRS installation on Ubuntu 24.04.3 LTS

 This Readme is still in progress.
 While I am able to compile NekRS without issue, I'm still unable to run any NekRS samples without fatally crashing.
-Currently the error has to do with a call to OpenMPI (MPI_WaitAll) so I am trying to recompile ompi with better error handling, and suspect my OMPI build flags are throwing it off.
+Currently the error has to do with a call to OpenMPI (MPI_WaitAll), so I am trying to recompile ompi with better error handling, and suspect my OMPI build flags are throwing it off.

 I've tried to make this document self-contained, so although I will mention links I've used for reference, it isn't necessary to follow them for additional required steps unless explicitly stated.